Mmmmmmm... cake pops... Delicious, portable, bite-sized treats on a stick

 Notes

 - Cake pops may be stored in the refrigerator for up to 1 week or frozen for several weeks.
-I carefully place mine in a ziplock bag or store in a mason jar and covered with a ziplock bag
+I carefully place mine in a mason jar and covered with a ziplock bag or plastic wrap.

 - Make ahead tip: Prepare the cake 1 day ahead of time.
 Cover and keep at room temperature then proceed with remaining instructions to prepare cake pops